HOW TO DO HANGING LEG RAISES

-If you’re not able to hold on and support your body weight on the pull-up bar, you could do the same three exercises in the Captain’s Chair.
+If you’re not able to hold on and support your body weight on the pull-up bar, you could do the same three fantastic core exercises in the Captain’s Chair.

 As I demonstrated above, you’re still able to flex and curl the target muscles, no matter which one you’re working on.

-When it comes to perfecting your form on the hanging leg raise, sometimes it’s those little, tiny tricks that work so well, and help you finally do it once and for all.
+When it comes to perfecting your form on the hanging leg raise, sometimes it’s those little, tiny tricks that work so well, and help you finally do this challenging exercise once and for all.

-If you’re not quite there, that’s okay.
+If you’re not quite at that fitness level, that’s okay.
 You can easily match up where you are in your ability to do hanging leg raises with the modification I recommend above.

 I promise you that it’s going to work no matter what part of progression you start at, and if you keep at it, you’ll see six-pack muscle in no time.

-- By adjusting your feet and body angle during Hanging Leg Raises, you will be able to accurately target any one of the three major muscle groups: abs, obliques, or hip flexors.
+- By adjusting your feet and body angle during Hanging Leg Raises, you will be able to accurately target any one of the three major muscle groups: abs, obliques, or hip flexors with different challenging variations.

 - No matter which muscle group is your goal, you want to emphasize pelvic flexing and curling upwards as though you are showing the world your derriere.